jam7/narou-docker-alpine/README.md

 $ chmod a+x narou
 ```

 Don't add `-ti` to `docker run`.
-Otherwise, you may create a narou
+Otherwise, your narou script may contains
-script with crlf.
+crlf.

 Run a generated script to download AozoraEpub3 to `$HOME/.narou/AozoraEpub3*`
 and initialize environment for narou.rb.